ShadowOkami4/StreamNotifier/README.md

 ### Dynamic Fields

-You can enable and configure up to 10 custom fields:
+You can enable and configure up to 10 custom fields

-- **Field X Title**: The title of the field.
-- **Field X Description**: The description of the field.

 Only the next field's checkbox will appear if the current one is enabled, keeping the interface clean and manageable.

+## Changelog

+### Version 3.0

+- **Renamed**: OBScord is now StreamNotifier.
+- **Dynamic Fields**: Added support for up to 10 dynamic fields.
+Each checkbox for enabling fields appears only if the previous one is active, creating a cleaner and more user-friendly interface.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

+We hope StreamNotifier enhances your streaming experience by keeping your community engaged with timely and informative Discord notifications.
+Happy streaming!